Game Rules & Standards

 Special Scenarios And Concerns

-Props – that is, an item that has no function beyond roleplay extension, such as a fork or ladder – are allowed in roleplay.
+Props, defined as items that have no function beyond roleplay extension, such as a fork or ladder are allowed in roleplay.
 If a code issue does come up about the item, it is a prop, and it offers no assets in the code.
 For example, a prop cutting knife may assist in roleplaying cutting an apple, but you cannot fight with it if it is not an actual item.
 In contrast, if you find yourself restricted by code, unless it is a bug, then you are restricted.
 For captivity concerns, see the file on captivity, and limit escapes to staff facilitation.
 Remember, just because virtual people are not coded, consideration should always be given to them.
 The crux of this policy is that you can RP whatever you like that codewise does not exist until or unless it gives you an advantage that you codewise do not have.

 Contributions And Copyright

-Submissions to The Inquisitions belong to the game.
-While grateful, copyright, theme and content are under ownership of the MUD (The Inquisition).
+Submissions to The Inquisition belong to the game.
+While we’re grateful for your content, as part of submitting, you agree that copyright, theme and content are under ownership of the MUD (The Inquisition).
 If you have concerns or seek permission of use, contact a staff member.

 Every player is responsible for their own actions and ensuring their actions fit within the boundaries of the rules.
 If you have any concerns or feel a policy issue may be in question, always ask first before taking an action.
 All actions where a dispute arises will be reviewed according to policy, so it may behoove a player to become familiar with TI’s policies.